elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 		* works well if you literally only have just a self contained notebook to run and play with
 		* More stable than My Binder
 	* Cons:
 		* You can upload data files that will only persist a long as the container is active.
-So you'll likely have to upload evertime, which isn't great for a classroom situation.
+So you'll likely have to upload every time, which isn't great for a classroom situation.
-		* Looks like it's free so long as you have a microsoft or 360 account
+		* Looks like it's free so long as you have a Microsoft or 360 account

 There are, of course, options for self hosting cloud things, and there may be campus services if you have an affiliation.
 But as I mentioned, the options here are passable but not glorious.